KYPHOSIS TREATMENT

 Long-Term Prognosis

-Upon early diagnosis, the majority of patients get treated without surgery and go on to lead active healthy lives.
-If the condition does not get early treated, the growth of the curve could lead to problems in adulthood.
+Upon early diagnosis, the majority of patients get treated without surgery and go on to lead active, healthy lives.
+If the condition is not treated early, the growth of the curve could lead to problems in adulthood.

 Age-Related Kyphosis

-Age-related kyphosis usually occurs over time as a result of compressed or cracked vertebra, leading to an increased curve.
+Age-related kyphosis usually occurs over time as a result of compressed or cracked vertebrae, leading to an increased curve.

 This spinal problem affects between 20 – 40% of older adults (mostly women) and usually results from several factors, including: